Bernas Coni Warren Home Page Frequently Asked Questions

 > Other conditions might also be included.

-The lump sum could be used to pay off a debt / for medical machinery / a stair-lift / home alterations, adapted car / convalescence / etc.
+The lump sum could be used to pay off a debt (e.g. mortgage) / for medical machinery / home alterations (e.g. stair-lift) / adapted car (or mobility scooter) / convalescence (or holiday of a lifetime) / etc.

 People most likely to need CIC include the Self-Employed and other business owners, and anyone (especially single people) who has a mortgage.